Betterplace blue logo

 Different from freehold, leasehold title doesn’t come with a deed.
 The legal foundation of a leasehold is the lease agreement.
 It is an agreement between the freehold owner and the lease buyer, made official by a licensed notary, making the agreement a rock solid legal basis of the property ownership.

-This property ownership is the most popular choice for foreign resident-seekers or investors in Bali, as this title comes with the least limitation compared to other property titles.
+This property ownership is the most popular choice for foreign resident-seekers or investors using villa management in Bali, as this title comes with the least limitation compared to other property titles.
 Indonesian citizens with Hak Milik, foreign-owned companies (PT PMA), or foreign individuals can obtain Hak Sewa.

 If you’re working with a smaller budget, leasehold is a great choice.
 The costs are much more affordable compared to freehold property.
 Plus, you don’t need a KITAS (work permit) or a PT PMA company to lease property in Bali.